agdiaz/sasa/readme.md

 Energy(8): 0.5 + 0.5 = 1
 ```

-Summatory of energy of all positions gives the energy of the current state (for the above's example is 6)
+Summatory of energy of all positions gives the energy of the current state (for the above's example is 6).
+Thus, if the consensus sequence full match with all the input sequeces, the energy will be zero (the desired one).

 ### Next state
 For every iteration, a dice of 12 sides is randomly thrown and depending the results, an operation which alters the state is executed.
 The proportion is the next distribution: